thureindev/React-Playground/README.md

 # React-Playground
 Learning React.
-I use this repo as my playground nth to see here.
+I use this repo as my playground.
+Nth to see here.